VitaeTeam/ViLight/plugins/README.rst

 The Easy Way
 ------------

-In the ``contrib`` directory of the Electron Cash source tree, you can find a script named ``package_plugin.py``.
+In the ``contrib`` directory of the Vilight source tree, you can find a script named ``package_plugin.py``.
 Execute this script with the command-line ``py -3 package_plugin.py``.
 You must have ``PyQT5`` installed, which you will have if you are developing against a clone of the GIT repository.